Blockchain Without Bitcoin.

 Of course this is done mostly be bankers as their future may depend on bitcoin crashing into a burning building.
 Bankers have always been afraid of the potential that bitcoin has, as if it is adopted by the mainstream population they will fail to be relevant.

 What I have learned from researching bitcoin, blockchain, and financial technologies altogether is that they are unpredictable.
-I personally think that blockchain without bitcoin will not only exist, it will outlive the cryptocurrency.
+I personally think that blockchain without bitcoin will not only exist, but it will also outlive the cryptocurrency.